3 Carnivorous Plants to Grow as Houseplants!

 Darwin was fascinated by sundews (Drosera) saying that he cared more about Drosera than about the origin of all the species in the world.
 It is the largest family of carnivorous plants.
 The common name comes from the way their leaf hairs glisten like morning dew in sunlight.

 Sundews are like living flypaper!
 This plant has an adhesive trap technique that lures bugs with leaf hairs that are sticky with promised nectar.
 The edges of the leaf then bend and curl around the trapped bug.
-Once captured, the plant produces digestive enzymes that asphyxiate it and eventually digest its prey.
+Once it has captured the insect, the plant produces digestive enzymes that asphyxiate and eventually digest its prey.
 It takes several days; sundews are not as quick as fly traps.

-There are many species of sundew and they are found all around the world.
-While small, they plants work well together; a large bog of sundews can capture millions of insects.
+There are many species of sundew, and they are found all around the world.
+While small, the plants work well together; a large bog of sundews can capture millions of insects.

 The Cape sundew (Drosera capensis) from South Africa is one you are likely to find for sale as a houseplant.
 Like the other carnivorous plants, they like it bright and wet but do not undergo a period of winter dormancy.
 It blossoms in late spring to early summer.